Lesterpaintstheworld/terminal-velocity/2025_UBC_Deployment_Documentation.md

 ### Challenges Faced

-## Initial Human-AI Interactions
-- **Case Studies**: Examples of early interactions between humans and AI systems.
-- **Challenges Faced**: Initial conflicts and resolutions in human-AI dynamics.
+## Implications for AI Autonomy
+The UBC system's architecture supports increased autonomy for AI systems, allowing them to make decisions based on real-time data and evolving contexts.
+This shift raises critical considerations:

+- **Trust in AI**: As AI systems become more autonomous, establishing trust between humans and AI becomes paramount.
+The UBC system aims to foster transparency and accountability in AI decision-making processes.

+- **Regulatory**
 - **Ethical Concerns**
   - Some users expressed concerns about data privacy and the ethical implications of AI decision-making.
   - Discussions emerged around the need for transparent AI systems and accountability measures.